 StuRa, RefKonf, Fachschaften & Co.: Get to know

-We are the Verfasste Studierendenschaft (VS, student representation), consisting of the Studierendenrat (StuRa, student council), the Referatekonferenz (RefKonf, conference of departments) and the Fachschaften (FS, local student representation).
+We are your student representation, the Verfasste Studierendenschaft (VS), consisting of the Studierendenrat (StuRa, student council), the Referatekonferenz (RefKonf, conference of departments) and the Fachschaften (FS, local student representation).

 Starting university means starting a new and exciting part of your life.
 Nobody can do everything right from start and nobody knows everything from the start.
 We are here to help you along the way and support you with whatever problems you may encounter.
-We are there for you if you want to get involved politically, culturally or socially at university to make a difference in higher education.
+We are there for you if you want to get involved politically, culturally or socially to make a difference in university life.

 With this flyer we would like to introduce ourselves to you.
-What is that we do, that we are committed to and how can you get involved?
-Here is what we know: Commitment and active exchange is what keeps our university alive – and what can make it even better…
+What is that we do, that we are committed to, and how can you get involved?
+Here is what we know: Commitment and active exchange is what keeps our university alive – and what can make it way better…

 Let’s get to it: together we will turn our university upside down!
 We hope you will enjoy it as much as we do!